 If you are maxing out your yearly 401(k) and IRA contributions, and you still have money to save for retirement, this strategy may be a great benefit for you.
 It takes work and diligence, so make sure you know what you are doing.
 It’s always best to consult a professional so you don’t end up with a surprise tax bill at the end of the year.

-Kayla Welte, AFC®, ChFC®, CFP®, has been helping clients across the country maximize their finances since 2009.
-With a background in financial education and counseling, Kayla is passionate about helping people prioritize and reach their financial goals.
-Kayla is a Financial Planner with District Capital Management, a financial planning firm designed to help 30s and 40s professionals achieve their financial goals through smart investing, reducing taxes, retirement planning, and maximizing their money.
+Kayla Welte, AFC®, ChFC®, CFP®, has been helping clients maximize their finances since 2009.
+With a background in financial education & counseling, Kayla is passionate about helping people prioritize & reach their financial goals.
+Kayla is a Financial Planner at District Capital Management, a financial planning firm designed to help professionals in their 30s & 40s elevate their finances.
 Schedule a free discovery call today.